yangl900/azshell/README.md

 * `download` command is not implemented, but it is possible to implement.
 Same for upload.

 # Contributions and comments
 If you like the idea and like to contribute to make this a real tool, contributions are welcome!
 Any comments are welcome too.

-Feel free to open issues or post to Azure Cloud Shell [feedback](https://feedback.azure.com/forums/598699-azure-cloud-shell).
+If you'd like to see this become an official tool from Azure, feel free to open issues or post to Azure Cloud Shell [feedback](https://feedback.azure.com/forums/598699-azure-cloud-shell).